Physical therapy is also known as physiotherapy, is one of the allied health professions.

 In 1920, an outbreak of polio led to a greater need for improvising the existing techniques of PT.

 In 1921, a significant improvement was established in the area of PT.
 A research paper on the therapy was published in PT review.
-During the same time, Mary McMillan, also known as ‘Mother of Physical Therapy’, revolutionized the area of PT by establishing the “American Women’s Physical Therapeutic Association”, currently known as the “American Physical Therapy Association (APTA)”.
+During the same time, Mary McMillan, also known as the ‘Mother of Physical Therapy’, revolutionized the area of PT by establishing the “American Women’s Physical Therapeutic Association”, currently known as the “American Physical Therapy Association (APTA)”.
 She also contributed significantly to the ‘reconstruction aide services’.

 During Second World War (1935-1945), special PT clinics were established to treat injured soldiers.
 Hence, it was only then that the importance of PT as a specialized treatment therapy shot to prominence.

-In early 1950, PT was performed in hospitals only; however, it was only in late 1950 that PT was practiced outside the hospitals.
+In the early 1950, PT was performed in hospitals only; however, it was only in late 1950 that PT was practiced outside the hospitals.
 By 1974, APTA established a specialized division known as Orthopedic Section for the therapists who were specialized in orthopedic PT.

 In 1974, the ‘International Federation of Orthopedic Manipulative Therapy’ was established.